BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 So, we store a complete video and its server manifest on S3, and USP provides the client with a client manifest and specific chunks: this is JIT packaging.

 Another way is to compute all the chunks and manifests in advance and write them to S3: this is offline packaging.
-In this case, once packaging is done, there is no need to do these calculations anymore: it lightens the architecture and avoids the availability challenges of doing real-time calculations.
+In this case, once packaging is done, there is no need to do these calculations anymore: it lightens the architecture and avoids the availability challenges of doing real-time computing.

 ![Comparing Just-In-Time Packaging with Offline Packaging](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/jit-versus-offline-packaging.png)
 <center><i>Comparing Just-In-Time Packaging with Offline Packaging</i></center>